 Most of my earlier clients were creative entrepreneurs and bloggers who were doing 1:1 services and trying to get online to build a brand to monetize their talent with digital products like courses, workshops, ebooks, memberships, etc.

 There are also plenty of brick-and-mortar businesses that need help with social media and getting found online via all the searches and getting foot traffic.
 The global pandemic has made this even more paramount!

 There are so many opportunities for helping other local service providers like real estate agents (I’ve got a podcast about this), bakeries, boutiques, service stores, beauty salons, etc.

-Many business owners are trying to establish e-commerce stores and social shopping outlets to sell their products, their referral products (like the Amazon affiliate program), or even drop shipping products.
+Many business owners are trying to establish e-commerce stores and social shopping outlets to sell their products, their referral products (like the Amazon affiliate program), or even dropshipping products.

 The current digital economy lends itself to helping so many business owners.
-There’s so much freedom for you to pick an industry (or not) and focus on a seletion of services, especially if you have experience in that space.
+There’s so much freedom for you to pick an industry (or not) and focus on a selection of services, especially if you have experience in that space.

 Are you thinking “YAAAASSSS!
 This is so me.
 I know I want to do this for a living!”